Skip to main content

 • New evidence, unavailable during the original assessment, has been discovered that could substantially impact the original outcome.
 This new evidence and an explanation of its potential impact must be included in the request for review.

-• The involuntary withdrawal imposed is substantially disproportionate to the severity of the threat (i.e., too severe) evidenced to the BIT.
+• The involuntary withdrawal imposed is substantially disproportionate to the severity of the threat (i.e., too severe) evidenced to the CARE Team.

-Except as required to explain the basis of new information unavailable at the time of the BIT’s review, review of a determination will be limited to the record of the initial assessment and/or all supporting documents.
-The review and appeal decision of the Student Life Vice President is final with no further recourse and shall consist of: (a) upholding the withdrawal; (b) vacating the withdrawal/reinstating the student; or (c) modifying the conditions for the student’s reinstatement.
-On appeal, the BIT’s decision of involuntary withdrawal shall be presumed to be reasonable and appropriate, and the student shall have the burden of establishing that the BIT’s decision was, instead, reached in clear error.
+Except as required to explain the basis of new information unavailable at the time of the CARE Team's review, review of a determination will be limited to the record of the initial assessment and/or all supporting documents.
+The review and appeal decision of the student life vice president is final with no further recourse and shall consist of: (a) upholding the withdrawal; (b) vacating the withdrawal/reinstating the student; or (c) modifying the conditions for the student’s reinstatement.
+On appeal, the CARE Team's decision of involuntary withdrawal shall be presumed to be reasonable and appropriate, and the student shall have the burden of establishing that the CARE Team's decision was, instead, reached in clear error.

-A student who is seeking reinstatement to the university after an involuntary withdrawal must receive clearance from the Dean of Students by providing the Dean of Students with written evidence from a licensed medical or mental health professional that the student is no longer a direct threat to others and is otherwise qualified to participate in the university’s educational programs.
+A student who is seeking reinstatement to the university after an involuntary withdrawal must receive clearance from the dean of students by providing the dean of students with written evidence from a licensed medical or mental health professional that the student is no longer a direct threat to others and is otherwise qualified to participate in the university’s educational programs.
 Any other conditions outlined in accordance with this policy and/or any conduct sanctions must also be completed.
 For example, as one of the conditions of reinstatement, the student may be required to provide the university with a written report from a medical provider(s) that addresses whether the student: (a) has complied with his/her specified treatment plan(s); (b) is ready to return to the unstructured, and sometimes stressful, environment of the university; and/or (c) has specifically addressed the issues and challenges that led him/her to be withdrawn from school.
-The Dean of Students may consult with the BIT on the determination of reinstatement.
+The dean of students may consult with the CARE Team on the determination of reinstatement.

 4. RELATED POLICIES AND PROCEDURES